martishin/react-golang-user-login-oauth/README.md

 # React-Golang OAuth Example
-An example project integrating React.js frontend with Go backend.
-This project demonstrates user authentication via Google OAuth 2.0
+An example project demonstrating user authentication and authorization with a React.js frontend and a Go backend.
+It uses Google OAuth 2.0 for secure login and cookies for session management.
-(using [goth](https://github.com/markbates/goth/tree/master) library) and session management using secure cookies.

 [Check out the live demo here](https://oauth.martishin.com/)!